GowthamKumar1236/Time-Series/README.md

 # Time-Series
-To forecast the hourly traffic volume on an interstate highway having complex seasonal patterns based on Tbats model
+To forecast the hourly traffic volume on an interstate highway having complex seasonal patterns based on Tbats model.

 1) Analysing the considered dataset to understand the internal structures of time series